openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   data-dir-exists? -- Doesn't exists --> run
   data-dir-exists? -- Exists         --> backup-or-restore?

-  backup-or-restore? -- "Restore (red)"    --> do-restore
+  backup-or-restore? -- "Restore"    --> do-restore
-  backup-or-restore? -- "Backup (green)"   --> do-backup
+  backup-or-restore? -- "Backup"   --> do-backup
-  backup-or-restore? -- Missing\nData exists,\nbut no info persisted about what to do\nFits upgrade from 4.13 flow --> do-backup
+  backup-or-restore? -- Missing\nData exists,\nbut no info persisted about what to do\nONLY OK IF BINARY IS 4.14\nASSUME DATA IS 4.13 --> do-backup

   do-backup --> backup-ok?
   backup-ok? -- Yes --> version?
   backup-ok? -.
 No .-> exit

   do-restore                             --> backup-exists?
-  backup-exists? -- No --> do-clean-data --> run
+  %% backup-exists? -- No --> do-clean-data --> run
+  backup-exists? -- No --> open-question
   backup-exists? -- Yes --> restore-ok?
   restore-ok? -- Yes --> version?
   restore-ok? -.
 No .-> exit